lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 Calinski Harabasz Index is also known as Variance Ratio Criterion. `Calinski Harabasz Index = sum(between-cluster dispersion) / sum(within-cluster dispersion)`, dispersion is the sum of squared distances.
 Higher value indicates better clustering, since that requires larger between-cluster variance and smaller within-cluster variance.

 Calinski Harabasz Index is fast to compute.
 It tends to have better k estimation on convexed, dense and well separated clusters.

+In a convex cluster, you can draw a straight line from any point in the cluster to any other point in the cluster without leaving the cluster.

 [1]:https://towardsdatascience.com/are-you-still-using-the-elbow-method-5d271b3063bd